by Judith G. Cobb, MH, CI, NCP

 So, if you ask me for my opinion, I’d have to say cut it out.
 Do you have to quit 100%?
 Yes, some of you will need to because if you try to have just one cup on Sunday mornings it will eventually become one cup every morning (again).
 Additionally, coffee may not do a lot of damage quickly.
 It’s kind of like having a small pebble in your shoe.
 It’s just little and it’s not really doing much damage, but are you going to leave it there for very long?
 Not likely!
 You don’t want to risk getting a blister from it.

 Quitting all caffeine ‘cold-turkey’ is obviously the way to do it.
 As many people know, it is easier to fight an addiction by quitting all at once rather than in dribs and drabs.
 The headache that most people get is a common symptom that accompanies withdrawal, and it usually lasts only a few days.
 It may be controlled by using homeopathic preparations and/or herbs.
 It may help to simply substitute another warm cup of something – herbal tea, hot lemon water, broth – to give yourself permission to sit down and relax for a few minutes.

 If you have concerns about your health, or just don’t know where to begin making improvements, please contact me, Judith Cobb, to book an appointment.
 Skype, phone, webinar, and face-to-face appointments are available.
-I also invite you to Like us on Facebook (Cobblestone Health Ltd) and to visit my other websites:
+I also invite you to like us on Facebook and visit our other websites:

 10Griffith, H. Winter.
 Complete Guide to Prescription and Non-prescription Drugs.
 The Body Press, New York, 1994.